Nowhere To Hide | The AI Revolution in Surveillance & Targeting Sensors

 Royal Concierge (United Kingdom): Sends daily alerts to GCHQ whenever a booking is made from a “.gov.” second-level domain at select hotels worldwide.

-X-Keyscore (Sweden): A system used for searching and analyzing internet data about foreign nationals.
+X-Keyscore (USA): A system used for searching and analyzing internet data in real time.

 INDECT (European Union): Research project funded by the European Union to develop surveillance methods (e.g. processing of CCTV camera data streams) for the monitoring of abnormal behaviors in an urban environment.